park9n/faq/miscellaneous.md

 ### What is "Eating your own dog food" or "dogfooding"?
 Practice of an organization using its own product: https://en.wikipedia.org/wiki/Eating_your_own_dog_food

+### What is "Syntactic sugar"?
+Syntax within a programming language that is designed to make things easier to read or to express: https://en.wikipedia.org/wiki/Syntactic_sugar

 ### How can I test a class that has file operation?
 Just use actual file with TemporaryFolder as "integration test".
 Don't mock a type you don't own! (e.g. `BufferedReader`).
 Your unit tests should only be concerned with how that class works with the content of the file, not the various conditions surrounding the connection.
 Can I refactor it under single-responsibility principle?
 - https://stackoverflow.com/questions/17163484/mockito-mocking-behaviour-of-a-file/17164103